 Policyholders' dividends consist of the pro rata amount of dividends earned that will be paid or credited at the next policy anniversary and policyholder dividend obligations ("PDO") primarily arising from the Closed Block.
 Dividends are based on a scale that is designed to reflect the relative contribution of each group of policies to the Company's overall operating results.
 The dividend scales are approved annually by the Company's Board of Directors.
-For the non-GAAP measure of core earnings, policyholders' dividends and dividend obligations exclude amounts related to current period net gains (losses).
-Policyholders' dividends and dividend obligations included in core earnings increased \$6 million in 2019 from 2018.
-This increase was primarily related to an increase in the PDO liability partially offset by lower dividends paid.
+For the non-GAAP measure of core earnings, policyholders' dividends and dividend obligations exclude amounts related to current year net investment gains (losses).
+Policyholders' dividends and dividend obligations included in core earnings decreased \$23 million in 2020 from 2019.
+This decrease was due to a decrease in the PDO liability, driven by lower investment income and higher mortality in the Closed Block, partially offset by lower dividends paid in 2020.